 Maggie participates in a range of external activities: currently, she is Director and Trustee of the Francis Crick Institute and adviser to several International Universities.

-Maggie is also a member of the School's Education and Overseas Committees.
+Maggie is also a member of the School's Education Committee.

 Ina is a Managing Director at J.P.
 Morgan, where she has spent over 30 years holding a variety of leadership roles in the investment banking division.
 Ina attended Westminster School between 1981 and 1983 and read Economics and Statistics at the University of Bristol.
 She and her husband have a daughter and a son, who is also an Old Westminster.
 Ina is a Trustee of the Samuel Courtauld Trust.